trivago/gollum/docs/src/gen/producer/InfluxDB.rst

 **User**

   Defines the InfluxDB username to use.
-If this name is left empty credentials are assumed to be disabled.
+If this is empty, credentials are not used.
   Be default this parameter is set to "".

 **Password**

-  Defines the password to be used for the set User.
+  Defines the InfluxDB password to use.
   Be default this parameter is set to "".